 All agencies shall ensure that fees, charges and assessments collected cover the costs of services delivered to the public.
 They may be allowed to raise their fees and charges in accordance with A.O.
 No. 31, s.
-2012, DOF-DBM-NEDA J.C.
+2012, DOF-DBM-MEDA Joint Circular (J.C.)
 No. 1-2013 dated January 30, 2013, and such other guidelines issued by the agencies concerned.
-The schedule of fees, charges and assessments collectible by any government agency shall be posted in big bold characters in a conspicuous place within the agency, including its regional, provincial, field or extension offices.
-The agencies shall likewise continuously display their updated schedule of fees.
+The schedule of fees, charges and assessments collectible by any government agency, as well as any updates thereon, shall be posted on their respective websites and in big bold characters in a conspicuous place within the agency, including its regional, provincial, field or extension offices.

 Sec.
-5. Donations for a Term Exceeding One (1) Year.
-Departments, bureaus, and offices of the National Government, including Constitutional Offices enjoying fiscal autonomy and SUCs may accept donations, contributions, grants, bequests or gifts, in cash or in kind, from various sources, domestic or foreign, for purposes relevant to their functions.
-In case of donations from foreign governments, acceptance thereof shall be subject to the prior clearance and approval by the President of the Philippines upon recommendation of the Secretary of Foreign Affairs.
+5. Donations.
+Departments, bureaus, and offices of the Mational Government, including Constitutional Offices enjoying fiscal autonomy and SUCs may accept donations, contributions, grants, bequests or gifts, in cash or in kind, from various sources, domestic or foreign, for purposes relevant to their functions.
+Mational government agencies may accept donations, in cash or in kind from domestic and foreign sources, for purposes relevant to their functions.
+In case of grants, in cash or in kind, from governments of foreign countries, their agencies and instrumentalities or multilateral institutions or organizations, acceptance thereof shall be subject to the prior clearance and approval by the President or his authorized representative based on the recommendation of the Secretary of Finance.
+On the other hand, other donations, in cash or in kind, from foreign governments shall require prior clearance and approval by the President or his authorized representative based on the recommendation of the Secretary of Foreign Affairs.

-Receipts from donations, whether in cash or in kind, shall be accounted for in the books of the donee-government agency in accordance with accounting and auditing rules and regulations.
+Receipts from donations, whether in cash or in kind, shall be accounted for in the books of the donee government agency in accordance with accounting and auditing rules and regulations.
 The receipts from cash donations and proceeds from sale of donated commodities shall be deposited with the National Treasury and recorded as a Special Account in the General Fund and shall be available to the implementing agency concerned through a Special Budget pursuant to Section 35, Chapter 5, Book VI of E.O.
 No. 292.
 The cash value of the donations shall be deemed automatically appropriated for the purpose specified by the donor.
-Donations with a term not exceeding one (1) year shall be treated as trust receipts in accordance with Section 6 hereof.
+Donations with a term not exceeding one {1} year shall be treated as trust receipts in accordance with Section 6 hereof.